 That said, if you simply don’t have the luxury of choosing when to move, move at the time that works best for you!
 Just make sure you get several moving quotes to make sure you’re getting the best service for your money.

-Your moving company considers several factors in determining the final cost of your relocation.
+Your moving company considers several factors when determining the final cost of your relocation.
 Depending on the services you elect and the scope of your move, these factors may include:

-● Additional mover assistance, such as specialty packing services
+● Additional mover assistance, such as full packing services

 ● Cost for additional insurance coverage

 ● Number of movers necessary for the job

 ● Hourly moving charges (some companies charge a flat rate for local moves while others charge by the hour)

 Unless you’ve received a binding estimate, the total cost of your move cannot be accurately calculated until after your possessions have been packed and loaded onto the truck.

 What Does “Items of Extraordinary Value” Mean?